MarkVZephyrus/MarkVZephyrus/README.md

 <h2> What I do [and don't]</h2>
 <p fontsize >C++ noob.<br>
 C# novice.<br>
-Java 0.01%.<br>
+Java 1%.<br>
 Game development mostly but actually I enjoy any coding.<br>
 Except Python.
 Don't get me started on that one.
 I hate it.
 Kinda ironic then, that my most active and invested in repositories are coded in python.
 Well like I said, don't get me started.<br>
 Also no databases please.
 And no Web.</p>

 <H2>Repositories</H2>
-I have been lately.
+I have been [word eaten] lately.
 So there's only 2 repositories where once there were 5 (not including the GitHub repo of course)<br>
 <h4>HMS_SchoolProject:</h4> School project.
 <H4>BasicPlayer:</h4> My tinkering with C# and WPF.